 Stoney Nakoda Resort & Casino is located 75 km west of Calgary and 31 km east of Canmore along the Trans-Canada Highway.
 They offer complimentary parking for recreational vehicles when you register at the front desk.

-It’s a good spot for your first night when coming from Calgary so you can explore Canmore the next day.
-Or even for last night before returning your campervan in Calgary.
+It’s a good spot for your first night when coming from Calgary, so you can explore Canmore the next day.
+Or even for the last night before returning your campervan to Calgary.

 Camping in Kootenay National Park

 - Marble Canyon Campground β both reservable and first come first serve sites are available.
-Itβs open June 23 to September 4 and the camping fee is 23 CAD.
+Itβs open from June 20 to September 2, 2024, and the camping fee is 24 CAD (fire permit costs 11 CAD/day).

 Camping in Yoho National Park